1.

 A:

-Taxpayers who have already paid the tax demanded on the assessment notice for the year of assessment 2024/25, which is covered by the tax waiver, may apply for tax refund by completing the application form and submit the form to IRD by post, fax or email.
+Taxpayers who have already paid the tax demanded on the assessment notice for the year of assessment 2024/25, which is covered by the tax waiver, may apply for a tax refund by completing an application form and submit the form to IRD by post, fax or email.
 Details are as follows:

 | Posting address: | P.O.
 Box 83255, Concorde Road Post Office, Kowloon, Hong Kong |